7 Widespread Myths about eCommerce Business Debunked

 #5.
 Low Prices are What Attracts Customers the Most

 A lot of online retailers think that eCommerce retail sales depend significantly on low pricing.
-To be price competitive has been always a struggle for many businesses.
+Being price competitive has been always a struggle for many businesses.
 To pay less and get more is a common characteristic of every human being.
 But it’s not a determining factor that influences the purchasing decision.
 Moreover, people are willing to pay more if they find what they want.
 So, the other aspects that define the shoppers’ decisions are brand popularity, customer reviews, shopping experience, responsive and helpful customer support, etc.

 For instance, on Amazon, the overall rating of the product depends on the positive-negative feedback ratio.
 That’s why many online retailers create the reputation management department to address negative reviews and communicate with disappointed customers.